vircadia/vircadia-docs-sphinx/docs/source/create/entities/entity-appearance.rst

 | *Spatial* > Rotation       | The orientation of the entity with respect to world coordinates. | All                      |
 +----------------------------+------------------------------------------------------------------+--------------------------+

+.. note:: You can switch between 'Local' and 'World' using the keyboard shortcut ``T``.

 -----------------------
 Move an Entity
 -----------------------